 Realtek HD Audio Manager comes with Realtek’s High-Definition (HD) Audio Driver on almost every Windows 10 and Windows 11 computer.
 When the sound suddenly stops working, you will only check the volume levels but it won’t change anything.
 Worse, the Audio Manager goes missing when you install another third-party audio app that changes the sound drivers, a malware, or after a Windows Update.

-With the Realtek HD Audio Manager, the audio devices like headphones, speakers, and microphones are easily detected, configured, and controlled by your PC.
-The Realtek HD Audio Manager gets installed alongside the driver and rests in your PC’s system tray, taskbar, or general notification panel.
+The Realtek HD Audio Manager helps to detect the audio devices like headphones, speakers, and microphones on Windows 10 or Windows 11.
+With that software, you can configure, tweak, and customize the sound output as per your preference.
+The Realtek HD Audio Manager gets installed with the driver and rests in your PC’s system tray, taskbar, or general notification panel.

 On previous versions of the Windows OS (Windows 7, Windows 8, and Windows 8.1), the Realtek HD Audio Manager works just fine.
-The sound issues with Windows 10 build 1903 have become more rampant than ever.
+The sound issues with Windows 10 build 1903 and Windows 11 are quite common.